 The bachelor of arts in art history degree is designed to provide the undergraduate student with a broad comprehensive knowledge of the history of world art.
 In art history courses the student learns the major masterpieces of world art and how to distinguish different period styles in art.
 In the pursuance of the BA degree, the student acquires skill in thinking critically about artworks.

 Our program provides the student with the knowledge of art history required for employment in related fields, such as art librarianship, K-12 art instruction, and museum and gallery work.
 Students interested in pursuing a career in the fields of museum curatorial work and university-level teaching will need to continue studies at the graduate level.
-Recipients of the Bachelor of Arts in Art History from the University of Alabama have been accepted into the graduate programs of City University of New York, University of Edinburgh, Emory University, Florida State University, University of Kansas, Parsons School of Design, University of Texas, The University of Alabama, and many other institutions of higher learning.
+Recipients of the Bachelor of Arts in Art History from The University of Alabama have been accepted into the graduate programs of the City University of New York, University of Edinburgh, Emory University, Florida State University, University of Kansas, Parsons School of Design, University of Texas, The University of Alabama and many other institutions of higher learning.
 Click here to find out more about what our current art history students do and what our graduates are doing!

 The major in art history requires 33 hours of art history courses, including six hours selected from ARH 252, ARH 253, and ARH 254 and at least 12 hours in advanced courses numbered 300-level or above.
 ARH 252 and ARH 253 provide the student with a broad knowledge of the history and development of Western art from prehistory to the present.
-ARH 254 Survey of Asian Art prepares the student to take upper-division courses in the area of Asian art.
-The remaining 27 hours of required art history hours are selected from courses offered by the department in the areas of Ancient, Renaissance, Baroque, 19th-century, 20th-century, and Asian art.
+The remaining 27 hours of required art history hours are selected from courses offered by the department in the areas of Early Modern (Renaissance and Baroque), Modern, Contemporary, American (including African American) art.
 The courses listed in the course catalog are offered on a rotating basis usually at least once every other year.
 A minimum of 12 hours at the 300- or 400-level must be earned on this campus.
 The 400-level art history classes are undergraduate seminars designed especially for the advanced art history major.

 In addition to these requirements, the major in art history requires a total of 6 hours in introductory studio art courses.
 The studio art courses familiarize the student with the basic techniques and methods of art production.
 The student is encouraged to choose from ART 110 (Drawing I), ART 130 (Design I), ART 131 (Design II), ART 210 (Drawing II), ART 302 (Color Theory), ART 310 (Figure Drawing), and ART 311 (Figurative Modeling).